 Gabriel Heimler and Anna Proc

 Gabriel was born in France from Hungarian parents.
 After attending Art School in Paris he moved to Berlin where he worked as an artist for 20 years until 2010.
 During his career Gabriel sold through the Ladengalerie in Berlin at other galleries in Europe and at Sotheby's in New York.
 In Berlin his career started after being asked to join an international group of artists painting murals on the Berlin Wall, after its fall in 1989.
 His contribution, the 'Wall Jumper' – became well known as an unofficial symbol for Berlin.
 Gabriel was the youngest artist asked to contribute and his mural portrayed a West German leaping over the wall to the East, ready to buy up the East German state companies (but was mostly misinterpreted as an East German leaping to freedom).
-Gabriel contributed to the Jewish cultural revival in Berlin and was instigator of the Art Express project, featuring a multinational approach to exhibiting art using public spaces.
-Many of his paintings express social, historical or religious ideas.
+The Berlin Wall murals are now known as the East Side Gallery and they are on the last section of the Berlin Wall remianing.
+In Berlin Gabriel helped re-establish Jewish cultural life.
+He also organised an international collaboration project, Art Express, featuring exhibitions in public spaces in a number of European cities.

 In 2010 with his partner Anna Proc he moved to Wellington.

-Gabriel together with partner Anna Proc painted a new mural, 'The Mover' on the outside of the Museum Art Hotel (now called the QT Hotel) for Wellington art supporter and the hotel owner Chris Parkin.
+Gabriel together with Anna painted a new mural, 'The Mover' on the outside of the Museum Art Hotel (now the QT Hotel) for Wellington art supporter and the hotel owner Chris Parkin.
 'The Mover' celebrates the engineering feat of transporting the hotel on rails to its present location, to make way for the Museum of New Zealand, Te Papa.
 'The Mover' and 'The Wall Jumper' link Wellington and Berlin through art.

 Their exhibitions for the Kiwi Art House Gallery include, The Beehive in Cuba St, 2011, Happy Pacifica, 2012, Foxtrot around the Piano, 2013, Shadow in the Bush, 2014, Inside View, 2015, All in the Same Waka 2017, On the Road 2018, Gauguin in Aotearoa 2019.